 The labor code provides for a standard workweek of 44 hours.
 Overtime cannot exceed 16 hours per week, except in emergencies, which the labor code defined as "force majeure or where such work is indispensable in order to prevent or repair serious damages for the company or for its feasibility."

 The law sets minimum standards for worker health and safety.
-The law provides explicitly for the right of pregnant women and new mothers to stop work that might harm their health without a cut in pay.
+The law provides explicitly for the right of pregnant women and new mothers to stop work that might harm their health without a decrease in pay.
 It does not provide other workers the right to leave a hazardous workplace without threat of dismissal.
 The law requires equal treatment and remuneration for all workers, including legally employed foreign workers.
-The government did not effectively enforce the law.
-The number of inspectors was insufficient to deter violations.